slopezpereyra/slopezpereyra.github.io/_posts/2024-11-28-GodelsComplete.md

 Mathematicians prove things.
 A proof is to the mathematician what a note is to the musician.
-As the musician combines notes to form chords, and these are in turn organized in harmonic progressions, and from this organization the beauty of music emerges, the mathematicians too combine their proofs, use them to derive new ones, and from these workings of the mind truth, or at least a glimpse of it, arises.
+As the musician combines notes to form chords, and these are in turn organized in harmonic progressions, and from this organization the beauty of music emerges, mathematicians too combine their proofs, use them to derive new ones, and from these workings of the mind truth, or at least a glimpse of it, arises.
 But what is a proof?